 Chris began work at the college in 2000 as an adviser in the college's WorkFirst program.
 Prior to working at the college she was a Hall Director for a University in Ohio, a Peace Corps volunteer in Yemen, and a project supervisor for a K-12 AmeriCorps Project.
 Chris serves on the Strategic Enrollment management committee and the Institutional Effectiveness committee.
 Chris received her BA from the Ohio State University in Psychology and Women's Studies and has a Master's in Public Administration from the University of Akron.

 Student Success Navigator

-Lynne began working at LWTech in 2007.
+Lynne began working at LWTech in 2007 as a general advisor.
+In May 2014, Lynne switched jobs and started working with students admitted to and interested in LWTechs three Bachelor programs.
 Before joining the advising team at LWTech, Lynne worked at WorkSource North Seattle for 5 years, providing employment services to a variety of clients.
 Lynne also worked for The Savannah College of Art and Design as the Learning Assistance Coordinator.
-Lynne teaches HMDS 111 - College Strategies and facilitates The LION'S ROAR - Resources, Orientation, Advising, Registration, for new students.
-She serves on the Policy and Procedures Committee and several college committees.
+Lynne has taught HMDS 111 - College Strategies and facilitated The LION'S ROAR - Resources, Orientation, Advising, Registration, for new students.
+She serves on the Open House Committee and several college committees.
 Lynne has a B.A. in Psychology and an M.S. in Counseling in Student Personnel Work in Higher Education.